-This recipe for Baked Healthy Jalapeno Poppers features the spicy kick from jalapenos mellowed with cream cheese and two kinds of cheddar.
-Not only is it low carb and keto friendly, but it’s easy to make with no deep frying needed!
+This Baked Jalapeno Poppers recipe features the spicy kick from jalapenos mellowed with cream cheese and two kinds of cheddar.
+Not only is it gluten free, low carb, and keto, but it’s also easy to make with no deep frying needed.
+They make a great side dish or appetizer!

 When I was younger, I had very little tolerance for spicy hot foods.
 I’d order deep-fried jalapeno poppers with friends and could barely eat one without my mouth going on fire!

-Not only do you eliminate the batter and oil needed to deep fry, but baking them means that this Healthy Baked Jalapeno Popper Casserole basically cooks itself.
+And instead of battering and frying the poppers, these are baked in a casserole dish.
+Not only do you eliminate the batter and oil needed to deep fry, but baking means that this recipe basically cooks itself!

 How Hot Are Jalapenos?